Ruder Finn and CSG Announce The 2019 China Luxury Forecast

 * Digital retailing increasingly influential

-The 2019 China Luxury Forecast was jointly released on January 17, 2019 in Hong Kong by Ruder Finn, one of the world’s largest independent public relations firms, and Consumer Search Group (CSG), one of Asia’s leading market research companies.
+The 2019 China Luxury Forecast was jointly released on January 17, 2019 in Hong Kong by Ruder Finn, one of the world’s largest independent public relations firms, and CSG, one of Asia’s leading market research companies.
 This eighth edition of the report offers key performance indicators for the luxury product markets in Mainland China and Hong Kong.
 The report also provides insight into the latest industry trends by analyzing consumer behavior and preferences.

 Based on a survey of 1,385 consumers across Mainland China and Hong Kong, the 2019 China Luxury Forecast presents an in-depth analysis of luxury market activity in Greater China.
 Survey respondents included 1,075 consumers in over 130 cities in China as well as 310 consumers in the Hong Kong Special Administrative Region.
 Among those surveyed, the average annual household income is RMB 1,400,930 in Mainland China and HKD 975,286 in Hong Kong.